corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/running-a-notary.md

 # Setting up a notary service

-Corda Enterprise comes with two notary implementations built-in:
+Corda comes with several notary implementations built-in:

 * **Single-node**: a simple notary service that persists notarisation requests in the node’s database.
-It is easy to configure and can be used for testing, or networks that do not have strict availability requirements.
+It is easy to set up and is recommended for testing, and production networks that do not have strict availability requirements.

-* **Highly available**: a clustered notary service operated by a single party, able to tolerate crash faults.
+* **Crash fault-tolerant** *(experimental)*: a highly available notary service operated by a single party.

+* **Byzantine fault-tolerant** *(experimental)*: a decentralised highly available notary service operated by a group of parties.